-A term loan, or installment loan, provides you with a specific amount of money that is paid back over a set period of time through regularly scheduled payments.
+A term loan, also known as an installment loan, provides you with a specific amount of money that is paid back over a set timeframe through regularly scheduled payments.
 These loans come with fixed or variable interest rates.
 Portions of each payment are applied to the loan balance and the interest charged by the lender.

 Recommended Option: American Express Business Loans

-Through American Express Business Loans, you can receive between $3,500 and $50,000 to cover your business expenses.
-All loans come with a fixed interest rate from 6.98% to 19.97%.
-Repayment terms of 12, 24, and 36 months are available.
+Through American Express Business Loans, you can receive a loan of $3,500 to $75,000 to cover your business expenses.
+All loans come with a fixed APR from 6.98% to 19.97%.
+Repayment terms of six, 12, 24, or 36 months are available.
 No collateral is required, and you can be approved in just seconds.

 Applying for your loan is easy.
 You can log into your account to find out if you’re pre-approved.
 If so, you’ll input the total borrowing amount up to your pre-approved limit, select your payment option, and provide additional information about your business.
-Once approved, you’ll receive your funds in just 3 to 5 business days.
+Once approved, you’ll receive your funds in just three to five business days.

-With a short-term loan, you’ll receive a lump sum of money that will be repaid over a set period of time.
-While many short-term lenders have terms up to a year, more lenders are extending repayment terms to up to 3 years.
+With a short-term loan, you’ll receive a lump sum of money that you then repay over a set period.
+While many short-term lenders have terms of up to a year, more lenders are extending repayment terms to up to three years.